ermlikeyeah/ermlikeyeah.github.io/now.md

 * A public one, on accessible products and services, at the next Product People North, Friday 15 May 2020
 * A private one, on my running adventures in 2019

-If you are interested in me doing a session at your event, get in touch.
+If you are interested in me doing a session at your place of work or event, please get in touch.

 I am planning on being at the following events.
 If you see me I am always happy to say hi and have a chat, so pleased do!
 If you are planning on going to one of these events and fancy a longer chat feel free to get in touch ahead of the event and we can see what we can do.